jellenberger/docker-builds/python-base/readme.md

 # jellenberger/python-base

 This is a Docker build for a simple Python 3 image.
-It is essentially the Python 3 slim image with a non-root user added.
+It is essentially the Python 3 slim image, with a non-root user and [Pipenv](https://pipenv.readthedocs.io/en/latest/) added.

 The user, `appuser`, has a home directory at `\home\appuser`. `appuser` has a user and primary group ids of 1000.